satvikxbansal/Handy/README.md

 This happens automatically before messages are sent (and when you open the chat panel): the app compares the **current frontmost app** to what it saw last.
 If you changed apps—or Handy did not yet know a name—it **updates the active tool** and **loads the saved conversation** for that tool.
 If Handy itself is frontmost (for example you pulled the chat forward), it **does not throw away** your current context just because the menu bar app is active.

 Plain English: **one brain, many notebooks**—and it flips to the right notebook when you change what you are working in.

+### Floating widget (optional quick access)

+If you turn it on in **Settings → Trigger**, a **small pill** stays on screen while chat is **closed**. **Tap** it to open the same chat you would get with **Shift+Space+O**—same tool context and history, not a blank thread. **Click and drag** anywhere on the pill to move it; the blue companion cursor hides while you drag so it does not sit on top of the widget.
+The widget **hides while chat is open** and comes back when you close chat.

+It is optional on purpose: some people only want the menu bar and shortcuts.
+Others like a visible “open Handy” button that does not get in the way.

 ### Website recognition (browsers are not “the tool”)